primap-community/primap-datalad-howto/README.md

 ## Move an existing git repository to R2

 This section refers to repositories that have not been initialised by datalad.
-The process is very similar to the one for moving an existing datalad repository, but we have to do a initialise the dataset as well.
+The process is very similar to the one for moving an existing datalad repository, but we have to initialise the dataset as well.

 To move an existing datalad repository, first create the cloudflare R2 bucket and optionally enable public access: